 (a) Awards under the Plan shall not be assignable or transferable by the Participant, except by will or by the laws of descent and distribution, and shall not be subject in any manner to assignment, alienation, pledge, encumbrance or charge.
 Notwithstanding the foregoing, the Committee may provide in an Award Agreement that the Participant shall have the right to designate a beneficiary or beneficiaries who shall be entitled to any rights, payments or other benefits specified under an Award following the Participant's death.
-During the lifetime of a Participant, an Award shall be exercised only by such Participant or such Participant guardian or legal representative.
-In the event of a Participant's death, an Award may, to the extent permitted by the Award Agreement, be exercised by the Participant's beneficiary as designated by the Participant in the manner prescribed by the Committee or, in the absence of an authorized beneficiary designation, by the legatee of such Award under the Participant's will or by the Participant's estate in accordance with the Participant's will or the laws of descent and distribution, in each case in the same manner and to the same extent that such Award was exercisable by the Participant on the date of the Participant's death.
+During the lifetime of a Participant, an Award shall be exercised only by such Participant's generative or leage representative.
+In the event of a Participant's death, an Award may, to the extent permitted by the Participant's designated by the Participant in the manner prescribed by the Committee or, in the absence of an authorized beneficiary designation, by the leagtee of such Award under the Participant's will or by the Participant or state in accordance with the Participant's will or the laws of descent and distribution, in each case in the same manner and to the same extent that such Award was exerciseable by the Participant on the date of the Participant's death.